Home

 Monthly commentary

 The strategy of the Fund is to invest in a diversified portfolio of thematic real assets.
-The Fund’s 22 investments are set to benefit from four socio-economic mega trends: ageing population (15.2% portfolio weight), digitalisation (27.9% portfolio weight), generation rent (19.5% portfolio weight), and urbanisation (12.6% portfolio weight).
-It will also invest in REITs with assets that encompass more than one of these trends (24.2% portfolio weight).
+The Fund’s 21 investments are set to benefit from four socio-economic mega trends: ageing population (15.3% portfolio weight), digitalisation (27.9%), generation rent (15.5%), and urbanisation (11.9%).
+It will also invest in REITs with assets that encompass more than one of these trends (24.9%).

 Within each mega trend, the Fund Manager undertakes fundamental research to identify the most attractive investment opportunities.
 Combining top-down analysis of socio-economic mega trends with bottom-up fundamental research has yielded good results for the Fund.

-The Fund Manager remains optimistic about the Fund’s performance with continued M&A activity, along with the strong underlying performance of portfolio assets and confidence in the mega trends.
+Overall, the Fund Manager remains optimistic about the Fund’s performance due to the strong underlying performance of portfolio assets and confidence in the mega trends, alongside continued M&A activity.
 Investors should look to the attractive, growing dividend yield and the potential for further upside, with the Fund continuing to invest in defensive, domestic and dependable assets.
 While growth concerns continue to impact capital markets, the four socio-economic mega trends - ageing population, digitalisation, generation rent and urbanisation - are set to gain.

 Read the factsheet here